-Hubble Protocol lets users borrow a stablecoin, USDH, to leverage their positions and participate in decentralized finance (DeFi).
-However, the way Hubble facilitates borrowing relies on the full issuance power of its own token, USDH, without depending on the availability of lenders like other pool-to-pool lending protocols.
+Hubble Protocol's smart contracts allow users to borrow a stablecoin, USDH, to leverage their positions and participate in decentralized finance (DeFi).
+However, the way Hubble facilitates borrowing is much different from peer-to-peer lending.

 In short, users don't have to worry about whales and "whales doing whale things" when they borrow from Hubble.

-Hubble has been designed so that users can pursue the most predictable borrowing experience possible.
-This means that if you repay your USDH debt, you can always retrieve your collateral, and it also means that you can always withdraw your USDH from the USDH Vault at any time.
+Hubble has been designed so that users can pursue a predictable borrowing experience.
+This means that if users repay their USDH debt, they can always retrieve their collateral, and it also means that they can always withdraw their USDH from the Stability Vault at any time.

 What's important to note about Hubble is that when users deposit assets into the protocol's smart contracts, those assets cannot be made irretrievable by the actions of others.
 For most centralized and decentralized lending platforms, though, this isn't the case.

 CeFi Lending Protocols Can Choose to Block User Withdrawals (Not Your Keys, Not Your Crypto)

 It's been a wild news cycle for many big names in crypto lending.

 Celsius halted withdrawals in early June with little word on when users would be able to retrieve their crypto.
 Other massive CeFi projects like Babel Finance and Vauld have also recently resorted to similar pauses on withdrawals.

 These CeFi protocols custody their users' assets and lend them out to generate yield.
 If something goes wrong, and if the lending protocol becomes insolvent, users' funds wind up entangled in the process of meeting the protocol's obligations.